HFrodo/ipmc-p2/README.md

 # ipmc-p2
 Repo for task:
-- Reconstructing social media landing page and profile page
+- Reconstructing social media landing page and profile page using PHP, HTML and CSS